Imagine that you are a navigator on the open sea. You are quite skilled at using the stars as your guide.

 How to Discover Your Personal Values

-I’ve compiled a list of the most common personal or core values which you can download, to help you.
+I’ve compiled a list of the most common personal or core values to help you.

 While I have given you this list, it is important to note the following.
 These are just words, and these words or concepts will have a different meaning for every person.